-Limit the number of photographs you are showing.
-Fifteen to twenty prints in a body of work is a good range.
+Limit the number of images you are showing.
+Fifteen to twenty images in a body of work is a good range.

 Present a thematically unified or otherwise cohesive body of work.
-If you have more than one series with you, first show the stronger work, or the work you think that reviewer will be more drawn to.
+If you have more than one series to show, first show the stronger work, or the work you think that reviewer will be more drawn to.
 Usually, there is only time to go through one body of work.